Glacier View, Alaska: Sports and recreation

 Skiing is a popular activity in the winter.
 The surrounding Chugach Mountains provide excellent back-country ski slopes.
 Majestic Heli Ski provides helicopter guided services during the winter months from the Majestic Valley Wilderness Lodge.

 Hiking is available year-round on many trails.
 Some are within walking distance of the Glenn Highway while many others are a leisurely drive away.

 The town hosts the Glacier View Car launch on the 4th of July.
-Cars are launched from the buff to the beach below.
+Cars are launched from the bluff to the beach below.